Skip to main content

 iSCSI and NVMe/TCP

 A host using iSCSI or NVMe/TCP can be directly connected to a storage system and operate normally.
 The reason is pathing.
-Direct connections to two different storage controllers result in two independent paths for data flow.
+Direct connections to two different storage controllers results in two independent paths for data flow.
 The loss of path, port, or controller does not prevent the other path from being used.

 NFS